SComps/ProjectPrinter/README.md

 ProjectPrinterManager is a WINDOWS ONLY GUI application (not working).

 This project is not meant to replace virtual1403, which is a fantastic project.
-If you want a highly polished virtual printer with a lot more capability than that, check it out.
+If you want a highly polished virtual printer with a lot more capability than this project, check it out.
 You'll love it.
 I love it so much I use it myself, and the greenbar paper background (currently in jpg) is from virtual1403. racingmars definitely deserves that credit.